mmueller-kaffeeschluerfercom/UA-25-Firmware-Modification/README.md

 # UA-25 Hardware Modification for Windows 10 and MacOs 10.11 - 10.14 Mojave

 This is a fork of RemoteFlyer's mod.
-In my version of UA-25 I needed some changes in I2C addressing and ROM offset for the device ID.
+In my version of UA-25, I needed some changes in I2C addressing and ROM offset for the device ID.

+The UA-25 is not USB class complient when in advanced mode.
+Advanced mode is needed for MIDI IN/OUT, for 24 bit sampling and for higher sample rates.
+If you just need 16 bit / 44.1 kHz sampling without MIDI, no modification is needed, it works out of the box.
+But to use the advanced mode, a driver is needed.
+With Linux (ALSA), the advanced mode works well, but for recent Windows or MacOs versions, there are no drivers, as Roland has stopped the support of UA-25 a long time ago.
+This mod changes the USB device ID of the UA-25, so that the OS loads the driver for the UA-25EX, which is essentially the same interface with some more analog features (compressor, ground-lift) and had a slightly longer support by Roland.
+The last available UA-25EX driver for MacOs is for 10.11., but I can confirm it works with 10.14.6 Mojave.
+The modded UA-25 still works great with Linux/ALSA.

 ## **** Use this code at your own risk.
 There are checks in the code, but I am not responsible for you bricking your UA-25 ****